 One of my favorite Thai foods are those yummy meat skewers called “satay”.
 Since I like to make things at home rather than spend money on take-out I've created my own version.

+This is a chicken satay recipe, however you could also use beef in the marinade if you prefer.
 The marinade is made of a deliciously fragrant combination of coconut milk, curry powder, cilantro, a little bit of brown sugar and some fish sauce.

+Whatever meat you choose, the flavors will taste best if you marinade everything overnight.
 You can either cook these in the oven, or you can put them on the grill.
 Either way they taste and smell amazing!

 Serve these with some delicious Thai peanut dipping sauce and you've got yourself an awesome appetizer for your next get-together!